TheDeGen/ZHAW_Research_Project/text/feat_eng.md

 The news-derived features (34 dimensions) constitute approximately 72% of the total feature space, reflecting the research focus on extracting predictive signal from textual information.

-**Standardisation.** News-derived features exhibit different scales and distributions compared to baseline features.
-To prevent scale-dependent biases in model training, StandardScaler normalisation is applied to the news features:

-$$x_{\text{scaled}} = \frac{x - \mu}{\sigma}$$

-where $\mu$ and $\sigma$ are the mean and standard deviation computed from the training set.
-Critically, scaling parameters are fitted exclusively on training data and subsequently applied to validation and test sets, preventing information leakage from future observations into the feature normalisation.

 **Temporal Split Strategy.** The dataset is partitioned chronologically to preserve the temporal ordering essential for time-series forecasting:
 - **Training Set**: First 70% of observations
 - **Validation Set**: Next 20% of observations